-7

-Additional A familiar adult, he be reluctant to go to the toilet with an unfamiliar
+Frequency of sup port □ D aily, whenever #### uses the toilet.
+Additional information (e.g. trips, sensitivities) A familiar adult, he be reluctant to go to the toilet with an unfamiliar adult.
+Any identified ris and how they wi reduced.

-information (e.g. adult.

-trips,

-sensitivities)

-Any identified risks and how they will be reduced.
 If the toilet is too small to enable you to support him i.e. not the Hygiene room staff cannot get in to support him. #### is just too big.
 No behaviour risk.

-Date of Plan: Sept 18 Review ved: Jan 19 Next Review: July 19.
+Date of Plan: Sept 18 Reviewed: Jan 19 Next Review: July 19.